WEI-CHENGHUANG/GSalary_Project/README.md

 > G'day Salary aims to provide salary information in IT field for candidates or graduates who do not have experience or limited experience in this field.

-> This information board was built by three backbone data, salary, programming languages, and database system.
+> This information board was built by three backbone data, salary, programming languages, and database systems.

 ---